Saboteur-1942

 Only Kane, and the audience, know the true culprit and sets out on a quest for both his innocence and to find and capture the real culprit.

-This film is a bit raw and the chemistry between the leads Robert Cummings and Priscilla Lane poor, but a very good early Hitchcock film to be appreciated.
+Saboteur (1942) is a bit raw and the chemistry between the leads Robert Cummings and Priscilla Lane is poor, but an early Hitchcock film to be appreciated.

 Leave a Reply